-- Verify that the remote network device connected to the fiber optic port is operating properly. - Verify that the fiber optic cable is securely connected to the port on the SFP or SFP+ module and to the port on the remote network device. - □ Check that the transceiver is fully inserted in the slot. - If you are using SFP+ slots 27 or 28 on the 28-port switches or slots 51 and 52 on the 52-port switches, check that VCStack is disabled on the switch.
-The VCStack feature has to be disabled before you can use these slots for regular SFP or SFP+ transceivers.
-For instructions, refer to Chapter 10, "Configuring the Switch for Stand-alone Operation" on page 125. - Verify that the operating specifications of the fiber optic ports on the transceiver and remote network device are compatible. - □ Verify that the correct type of fiber optic cabling is being used. - Verify that the port is connected to the correct fiber optic cable.
-This is to eliminate the possibility that the port is connected to the wrong remote network device. - □ Try connecting another network device to the fiber optic port using a different cable.
-If the port is able to establish a link, then the problem is with the cable or with the other network device. - Use the switch's management software to verify that the port is enabled. - If the remote network device is a managed device, use its management firmware to determine whether its port is enabled. - Test the attenuation of both directions on the fiber optic cable with a fiber optic tester to determine whether the optical signal is too weak (sensitivity) or too strong (maximum input power).
+- □ Verify that the remote network device connected to the fiber optic port is operating properly. - ☐ Check that the transceiver is fully inserted in the port. - □ Verify that the fiber optic cable is securely connected to the port on the SFP or SFP+ module and to the port on the remote device.

+- □ Verify that the operating specifications of the fiber optic ports on the transceiver and remote network device are compatible. - □ Verify that the correct type of fiber optic cabling is being used. - Verify that the port is connected to the correct fiber optic cable.
+This is to eliminate the possibility that the port is connected to the wrong remote network device. - ☐ Try connecting another network device to the fiber optic port using a different cable.
+If the port is able to establish a link, then the problem is with the cable or with the other network device. - ☐ Use the switch's management software to verify that the port is enabled. - ☐ If the remote network device is a managed device, use its management firmware to determine whether its port is enabled. - ☐ Test the attenuation of both directions on the fiber optic cable with a fiber optic tester to determine whether the optical signal is too weak (sensitivity) or too strong (maximum input power)

-Problem 5: Network performance between a twisted pair port on the switch and a network device is slow.
+Problem 5: Network performance between a copper port on the switch and a network device is slow.

 Solution: There might be a duplex mode mismatch between the port and the network device.
-This can occur when a twisted pair port using Auto-Negotiation is connected to a remote device that has a fixed speed of 10 or 100 Mbps and a fixed duplex mode of full duplex.
+This can occur when a copper port using Auto-Negotiation is connected to a remote device that has a fixed speed of 10 or 100 Mbps and a fixed duplex mode of full duplex.
 If this is the cause of the problem, adjust the duplex mode of the port on the network device or switch so that both ports are using the same duplex mode.
 You can use either the LEDs or management software on the switch to determine the duplex mode settings of the ports.
-The LEDs are described in Table 10 on page 43.
+The LEDs are described in Table 7 on page 44.